 Although this noise doesn’t indicate a serious issue, your belt may break completely and leave you without a way to cool your home.

 You don’t want to hear that your AC makes any type of noise beside its usual sounds.
-However, some sounds don’t indicate a serious problem, while others may mean your unit won’t function much longer without the help of a repair visit.
+However, some sounds don’t indicate a serious problem, while others may mean your unit won’t function much longer without the help of an air conditioning repair visit.

-Schedule a repair if your AC unit makes an odd noise by contacting Lakeside Heating & Air Conditioning, serving Lakewood, Wheat Ridge, Littleton, Denver, and the nearby regions today.
+Schedule a repair if your AC unit makes an odd noise by contacting Lakeside Heating & Air Conditioning.
+We’ve been offering air conditioning repair in Denver and surrounding metro areas since 1971!